MathiasSchjoedt-Bavngaard/AFE-Eksamen/q10/README.md

 - Not a very big community around it yet
 - Somewhat complex to build
 - Very manual and low level
+- Need to implement event-bus to handle events
+- No standard for server side rendering